20 weeks ultrasound

 - The specific condition: some conditions, such as spina bifida, anencephaly (deficient development of the skull) and gastroschisis (a defect in the abdominal wall), are detected in more than 90% of cases.
 Some conditions (such as cerebral palsy or autism) are usually NOT seen on ultrasound.
 Some conditions (such as certain forms of dwarf growth or hydrocephalus) only develop later on in pregnancy.

 - How well the baby is seen on ultrasound.
 This in turn depends on the quality of the ultrasound equipment and the skill of the person doing the ultrasound, but also on factors like the pregnancy duration, the position of the baby and placenta, the amount of amniotic fluid and the amount of fluid or fat or possible scar tissue in your abdominal wall.
+Especially if your BMI is above 30, it can be tricky to visualize every detail well.

 - The 20 weeks ultrasound is not a good screening test for Down’s syndrome.
 Because about half of babies with Down’s syndrome would have some major or minor abnormality which is visible on the 20 weeks ultrasound, it is better to do a 12 weeks ultrasound if you want to know what your baby’s risk of Down’s syndrome is.